 Unemployment is a lagging economic indicator.
 It spikes dramatically during recessions, effectively confirming the start of a recession before a recession is even officially declared by the National Bureau of Economic Analysis.

 The official national Unemployment Rate is released monthly by the US Bureau of Labor Statistics.
-The June Employment Situation was released on Thursday, July 2.
-Total nonfarm payroll employment increased by 4.8 million in June, the second month of gains (after falling by more than 20 million in April), and the unemployment rate dropped to 11.1 percent.
+The September Employment Situation was released on Friday, October 2.
+Total nonfarm payroll employment increased by just 661,000 in September, marking a significant slowdown in the labor market recovery, while the unemployment rate dropped to 7.9%.

 We can get a more real-time view of the employment market through Initial Weekly Jobless Claims, reported by the US Department of Labor, on just a one week lag.

 The unemployment rate declines as the economy begins to recover… albeit far more slowly than its rapid ascent.
 The good news???
 We are continuing to see that happen.
-There have been fewer initial jobless claims in each of the successive last 15 weeks, and throughout May, June, and July, we have started to see the insured unemployed, the cumulative total, start to subside, and the insured unemployment rate fall.
-However, the reversal of this trend last week is definitely concerning and gave investors pause as well.
+There have been fewer initial jobless claims in each of successive week, throughout the summer, and we have also started to see the insured unemployed, the cumulative total, start to subside, and the insured unemployment rate fall, finally falling below 10% in mid August.
+But the rate of improvement is definitely slowing.

-It should also be noted that this does not fully capture all those who have lost jobs or income, as not all are eligible for unemployment.
-Also, we are now seeing states reinstate shutdowns which may result in more unemployment in the coming weeks.
+It should be noted that this does not fully capture all those who have lost jobs or income, as not all are eligible for unemployment.

 What Consumer Spending Says About When the Economy Will Recover